aoineko-fr/CMSXimg/README.md

-      rle0         Run-length encoding of transparent blocs (7-bits for block length) rle4         Run-length encoding for all colors (4-bits for block length) rle8         Run-length encoding for all colors (8-bits for block length) -dither ?
+      rle0         Run-length encoding of transparent blocs (7-bits for block length) rle4         Run-length encoding for all colors (4-bits for block length) rle8         Run-length encoding for all colors (8-bits for block length) auto         Determine a good compression method according to parameters best         Search for best compressor according to input parameters (smallest data) -dither ?
 Dithering method (for 1-bit color only) none         No dithering (default)
       floyd        Floyd & Steinberg error diffusion algorithm